Toe and Ankle Stretches

 To learn to kneel comfortably as shown below, start of on all fours.

-Slowly move your hips and torso backwards .
+Slowly move your hips and torso backwards.
 When your weight is off of your hands you can lift your hands.
 As you move your hips back bring your torso slowly upright.
 Press your toes down into the floor as you do so.
 Stop when you need to and slowly and smoothly return to the starting position.
 Repeat a few times (x3 or more) seeing if you can go a little bit further each time.

 If your knees hurt when you do this, then work at sitting up slowly, and stop before the onset of knee pain.

-Remember to press your toes into the floor as you sit back.
+If you have to slowly work towards kneeling, remember to press your toes into the floor as you sit back.
 Relax your toes as you go forwards again.

-Try to push the tops of all ten toes evenly into the floor.
+It either case, (comfortable or not comfortable while kneeling) Try to push the tops of all ten toes evenly into the floor.

 You will probably need several weeks (or months) of practice before you can knee comfortably.
-Once you can kneel comfortably you can increase the stretch by leaning back and placing your hands on the floor.
+Once you can kneel comfortably you can increase the toe stretch by leaning back and placing your hands on the floor.